vecherinca/libft-printf/push_swap/readme.md

 ## Pre-sort by using median
 The first part of this push-swap algorithm is very very easy understand.
-At this point what we need to do is to push all our numbers from list A to list B in a certain manner.
+At this point what we need to do is to push all our numbers from list A to list B in a certain manner by using the median.

-Step by step what should be done at this
+Step by step what must be done at this step.

+- Finding the median of the **list A**.
+- Finding the maximum node of the **list A**. (at this point all our values are in list A)
+- After identifying maximum and the median, we need to loop through the whole list and compare every node to a median.
+If it's bigger than a median we first push the node to a **list B** and then execute the rotate function(**ra**).
+If it's less than a median we only do the push to be function(**pa**).
+Important notion: while sending nodes to the list B, we need to keep track on a maximum and not to push it to the List B. So after the pre-sort is done we have list A with one maximum node and pre-sorted **list B** that looks like this: